 To diagnose exercise-induced bronchoconstriction, your health care provider first takes a medical history and does a physical exam.
 You may have tests to check your lung function and rule out other conditions.

 Test of current lung function

 A spirometer is a diagnostic device that measures the amount of air you're able to breathe in and out.
 It also tracks the time it takes you to exhale completely after you take a deep breath.

-Your doctor will likely administer a spirometry (spy-ROM-uh-tree) test to assess how well your lungs function when you aren't exercising.
+Your provider will likely perform a spirometry (spy-ROM-uh-tree) test.
+This exam shows how well your lungs function when you aren't exercising.
 A spirometer measures how much air you inhale, how much you exhale and how quickly you exhale.

-After you do the test, your doctor may give you an inhaled medication to open your lungs (bronchodilator).
-You'll repeat the test, and your doctor will compare the results of the two measurements to see whether the bronchodilator improved your airflow.
-This initial lung function test is important for ruling out underlying chronic asthma as the cause of symptoms.
+Your provider might have you repeat the test after you take an inhaled medicine to open your lungs.
+This medicine is known as a bronchodilator.
+Your provider compares the results of the two measurements to see whether the bronchodilator improved your airflow.
+This initial lung function test is important for ruling out chronic asthma as the cause of symptoms.

 Exercise challenge tests

 During an exercise challenge test, you run on a treadmill or use other stationary exercise equipment to increase your breathing rate.